xiuleiyy/BlueTrader-E2E-Bluemix/README.md

 http://blog.csdn.net/acostry/article/details/42107551

-Step bu Step for English
+Step by Step for English
 ==================================

 1. Dowload installableWar/BlueTrader.war to your local machine